Norden bombsight: Air war in Europe

 Faced with these poor results, Curtis LeMay started a series of reforms in an effort to address the problems.
 In particular, he introduced the "combat box" formation in order to provide maximum defensive firepower by densely packing the bombers.
 As part of this change, he identified the best bombardiers in his command and assigned them to the lead bomber of each box.
-Instead of every bomber in the box using their Norden individually, the lead bombardiers were the only ones actively using the Norden, and the rest of the box followed in formation and then dropped their bombs when they saw the lead's leaving his aircraft.
+Instead of every bomber in the box using their Norden individually, the lead bombardiers were the only ones actively using the Norden, and the rest of the box's aircraft dropped their bombs when they saw the lead's bombs leaving his aircraft.
 Although this spread the bombs over the area of the combat box, this could still improve accuracy over individual efforts.
 It also helped stop a problem where various aircraft, all slaved to their autopilots on the same target, would drift into each other.
 These changes did improve accuracy, which suggests that much of the problem is attributable to the bombardier.
-However, precision attacks still proved difficult or impossible.
+However, true "precision" attacks still proved difficult or impossible.

 When Jimmy Doolittle took over command of the 8th Air Force from Ira Eaker in early 1944, precision bombing attempts were dropped.
-Area bombing, like the RAF efforts, were widely used with 750 and then 1000 bomber raids against large targets.
+Area bombing, like the RAF efforts, were widely used with 750 and then 1,000-bomber raids against large targets.
 The main targets were railroad marshaling yards (27.4% of the bomb tonnage dropped), airfields (11.6%), oil refineries (9.5%), and military installations (8.8%).
-To some degree the targets were secondary missions; Doolittle used the bombers as an irresistible target to draw up Luftwaffe fighters into the ever-increasing swarms of Allied long-distance fighters.
+To some degree, the targets themselves were secondary; Doolittle used the bombers as an irresistible target to draw up Luftwaffe fighters into the ever-increasing swarms of Allied long-range escort fighters.
 As these missions broke the Luftwaffe, missions were able to be carried out at lower altitudes or especially in bad weather when the H2X radar could be used.
 In spite of abandoning precision attacks, accuracy nevertheless improved.
 By 1945, the 8th was putting up to 60% of its bombs within 1000 ft, a CEP of about 900 ft.

-Still pursuing precision attack, various remotely guided weapons were developed, notably the AZON and VB-3 Razon bombs and similar weapons.
+Still pursuing precision attacks, various remotely guided weapons were developed, notably the AZON and VB-3 Razon bombs and similar weapons.